HongVince/Python-Project-1-Analysis/README.md

     Years Covered: 2000-2022

 ## Synopsis
-In this project, I collect data from Metacritic and store it into MongoDB to read and perform an analysis between documentaries and war films.
+In this project, I collect data from IMDB and store it into MongoDB to read and perform an analysis between documentaries and war films.
 I use an XY Plot to visualize my findings.
 I will be answering the question: **Are documentaries and war films still relevant?**

 ## Analysis: Documentary and War Films Released From 2000 - 2022
 The release of documentaries and war films seem to hit their peaks in the year 2005 and 2011, respectively.
 Through the years, both types of films have been on a decline.
 Releases for both documentaries and war films plummet just after their peak year, with the proceeding years being rather bumpy.
 Although production for both types of films witness somewhat of a resurgence between the years 2013 and 2020, they have been steadily declining.